DhivyaKK/automated-readme-generator/README.md

   * [Tests](#tests)

 ## Installation

  The user should clone the repository from GitHub and download Node.
 This application also requires a file system and inquirer module.

+ From the command line,  use the command to install inquirer.js. npm i inquirer@6.3.1 npm i node index.js to run the application.

 ## Usage

+  Inquirer.js strives to be an easily embeddable and beautiful command line interface for Node.js .
+It eases the process of providing error feedback, asking question, parsing input, validating answers and managing hierarchical prompts.

   Use inquirer from your command line to answer questions about your project.
+The response provided to the questions are recorded under appropriate sections in the README.md file generated.

 ## License

   Licensed under MIT License.

 ## Tests
-  npm test
+  Run the command npm test in the command line terminal to run test for the project.